htvekov/openHASP-APDS9930-proximity-sensor-Custom-Code/README.md

 | NC              | INT             | Interrupt |

 > ***Note***
 > The APDS-9930 library shares the global `Wire` object with the openHASP device touch controller using default I²C bus.
-This restricts the APDS-9930 sensors SDA/SCL GPIO pins to be identical with the openHASP device defined touch controller GPIO pins !
+This restricts the APDS-9930 sensors SDA/SCL GPIO pins to be *identical* with the openHASP device defined touch controller GPIO pins !
 On the 5- and 7" Sunton devices all needed pins are easily accessible via the P3 and P4 JST connectors.
-Interrupt pin (INT) is not connnected nor used in this Custom Code
+Interrupt pin (INT) is *not* connected nor used in this Custom Code.
+IMPORTANT: APDS-9930 sensor is *not* 5V tolerant - Connect to 3.3V only !!

 ### Config keywords: